-bordeaux crown bread
+Bordeaux crown bread

-I show you how to make them with 6 units but, if you prefer, you can expand them to 8 or 9.
+I show you how to make them with 6 units, but if you prefer, you can expand them to 8 or 9.

 INGREDIENTS

-For the preference:
+For the preferment:

-• 100 g of flour of force
+• 100 g of strong flour

 • 50 g whole rye flour